 As a leading instructor and one of the most in demand lecturers for law enforcement agencies and academia nationally and internationally, LAWCOP training clients include the largest and smallest local, state, and federal agencies and prestigious law schools and universities.
 Ed Obayashi instructs the only California Peace Officer Standards and Training (POST) certified Advanced Internal Affairs Investigations course.

-Deputy Sheriff/Policy Advisor Edward Obayashi, Attorney at Law and consultant to numerous law enforcement agencies, is presenting POST & STC certified courses for law enforcement personnel.
+Deputy Sheriff/Policy Advisor Edward Obayashi, Attorney at Law and consultant to numerous law enforcement agencies, is presenting POST certified courses for law enforcement personnel.
 These classes cover legal, procedural, and ethical issues that impact real world policing.
 In addition, customized training is available based on an agency's specific needs.
 There is no cost to Trindel member agencies and Ed will travel to your location for the training.

 As Deputy Sheriff and Legal Advisor, Edward Obayashi is uniquely qualified to present these classes.